Coronavirus (Covid 19) Policies and FAQ's

 In addition to our usual cleaning routine for the therapy studio we have added a twice daily cleaning of the toilet area, all work surfaces, door handles and switches with anti-bacterial wipes.

-As an extra precaution we have asked all our therapists to wash hands and wipe all door handles between seeing clients.
+As an extra precaution I will wash my hands and wipe all door handles and client chairs between seeing clients.

 What if I have a cough or cold or fever?

 We are asking clients not to come to appointments in person if they suspect they are unwell with symptoms matching that of Covid 19.
 This does not mean that it is a necessity to cancel the appointment.
 If you feel well enough to do so, an alternative method can be used, such as an appropriate online platform or a telephone session.
 Your therapist will discuss options with you.
 You will need to stay in isolation, away from other people until you’ve recovered and can return to having sessions in person.